Double act: 1990s–present day

-The 1990s also saw the introduction of one of comedy's strangest yet most successful double acts in Reeves and Mortimer.
-They at the same time deconstructed light entertainment and paid homage to many of the classic double acts (Vic Reeves would even do an Eric Morecambe impression on Vic Reeves Big Night Out).
-They simultaneously used very bizarre, idiosyncratic humour and traditional double act staples (in later years they became increasingly reliant on violent slapstick).
+The 1990s saw the emergence of the comedy double act Reeves and Mortimer.
+Their work often deconstructed conventions of light entertainment while drawing on elements of traditional double acts.
+For example, Vic Reeves performed an impression of Eric Morecambe on Vic Reeves Big Night Out.
+Their comedy combined surreal and idiosyncratic humour with traditional double-act routines, and their later work incorporated more violent slapstick.

 Another double act that emerged in the mid to late 1990s was Lee & Herring, who combined a classic clash of personalities (downbeat and rational Lee contrasting with energetic, childish Herring) with very ironic, often satirical humour.

 Also appearing in the latter half of the decade were Adam and Joe, whose low-budget, self-produced Channel 4 series The Adam and Joe Show was a very sharp combination of TV and movie parodies and satirical looks at various elements of youth culture.

 Indian cinema also had its share of the double act, with Tamil cinema comedians Goundamani and Senthil teaming up for several films throughout the decade, similarly Kota Srinivasa Rao and Babu Mohan in Telugu cinema.